-Wreaths are definitely among my top 10 favorite things ever!
+Wreaths are among some of my favorite things!
 They are an inexpensive way to decorate your home and celebrate each season.

 For less than $20, I was able to make a cute and customized fall wreath.
 And you can too!